 This Pear Arugula Salad is truly a classic Italian salad.
-The complementary flavors of peppery arugula, sweet juicy pears, creamy walnuts and salty Parmesan cheese create such an explosion of flavors!
+The complementary flavors of peppery arugula, sweet juicy pears, creamy walnuts and salty Parmesan cheese create such a burst of flavors!
 You’ll love this salad even if you don’t like arugula.

 Fresh, quality ingredients + simple, basic methods = Italian cuisine

-This light and refreshing pear arugula salad is the perfect example of this concept.
+This light and refreshing simple salad recipe is the perfect example of this concept.

 Let’s take a moment to discover a few of these ingredients and highlight some of their qualities.